satishchpn/explore-aws/SpringBoot-DynamoDB-EleasticBeanStalk.md

 	Step6:  Develop the Spring Boot Demp APP using the user credentials and DynamoDB Config or Download the Demo Application Zip File and Update DynamoDB Configs
 	Step7:  Create Application in Elastic BeanStalk
 	Steps8: Download Postman Collection(springboot-dynamodb-api-collection)
+	Step9:  Update the Application url in Postaman APIs
-	Step8: 	Verify the API with CRUD Operations Using Postman Colection
+	Step10: Verify the API to perform CRUD Oertaions on DynamoDB Table Using Postman Colection

 > Navigate to DynamoDB Dashboard (AWS Region: US East (N. Virginia) us-east-1)

 	Click on Create Table
 	Table Name: Employee
-	Primary Key: employeeId(String)
+	Partition key: employeeId(String)
 	Click on Create Table
 	Table got Created , now to access this table from Java Application we have to create User Group,User and Policy e.t.c